hamadbah/spaceman-project/README.md

-# Spacemen Word Guess Game
+# Spaceman Game

 Hi!
-This is a fun word guessing game I made called **Spacemen**.
-The goal is to guess the word before you run out of tries!
+This is a fun word guessing game.
+It is called **Spaceman**.
+The goal is to guess al the letters to complete the choosen word before you run out of tries!

 ![Banner](images/ga-banner.png)
 ---